hydroflux/abstractor-ws/README.md

 - [ ] Create a "big cat" repo to combine information that matches between tiger & leopard
 - [ ] Add date / year into the document class in order to add the option to sort by date
 - [ ] Create a double-check option for eagle--possibly under the "review" as a switch in order to check for any related documents missing
+- [ ] Best order of operations for file management should be to create the folder first & then put the documents folder inside of it, rather than bundling at the end

 ### Imports To Do